-There is no programmatic means to change the focus. (d) Sufficient information about a user interface element including the identity, operation and state of the element shall be available to Assistive Technology.
+can track focus and focus changes. (d) Sufficient information about a user interface element including the identity, operation and state of the element shall be available to Assistive Technology.
 When an image represents a program element, the information conveyed by the image must also be available in text.
 Supports with exceptions.
-3ds Max Design provides information to the user via the Microsoft® Active Accessibility Application.
-Not all UI controls are accessible via the Narrator tool.
-Text tooltips are also available for most (if not all) UI icons. (e) When bitmap images are used to identify controls, status indicators, or other programmatic elements, the meaning assigned to those images shall be consistent throughout an application's performance.
-Supports.
-Bitmap images and actions associated with them are consistent. (f) Textual information shall be provided through operating system functions for displaying text.
+Freedom provides information to the user via the Microsoft Active Accessibility Application.
+Not all UI controls are accessible via the Narrator tool. (e) When bitmap images are used to identify controls, status indicators, or other programmatic elements, the meaning assigned to those images shall be consistent throughout an application's performance.
+Supports Bitmap images and actions associated with them are consistent. (f) Textual information shall be provided through operating system functions for displaying text.
 The minimum information that shall be made available is text content, text input caret location, and text attributes.
-Supports.
-A text window records the log of what is being done.
-Also, this log file can be saved. (g) Applications shall not override user selected contrast and color selections and other individual display attributes.
-Supports.
-The 3ds Max Design application does not override contrast and color selections.
-The application performs acceptably under High Contrast settings.
+Supports with exceptions.
+Text created as part of the geometry will not be available to accessibility tools such as Narrator.
+Microsoft Active Accessibility applications like the Narrator can be used to access particulars of the components of a form/dialog box. (g) Applications shall not override user selected contrast and color selections and other individual display attributes.
+Supports Freedom does not override contrast and color selections.
+The application performs acceptably under high contrast settings.
 Also, the user has the ability to change color settings. (h) When animation is displayed, the information shall be displayable in at least one non-animated presentation mode at the option of the user.
-Supports with exceptions.
-Animation is created by the 3ds Max Design application, and this has no equivalent means of viewing.
-There is no animation in the interface controls.
-Animated displays are included within the 3ds Max Design Help System.
-The same information is documented with text and images. (i) Color coding shall not be used as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
-Supports with exceptions.
-Color-coding is not generally used as the only means of conveying information.
-The selection list however is color-coded, and some editors use color information to indicate animated channels and other status information. (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.
-Supports.
-3ds Max Design provides a wide variety of color selections.
-The user has the ability to customize the application window. (k) Software shall not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.
-Supports.
-3ds Max Design does not use flashing or blinking text.
-(I) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
-Supports with exceptions.
-Microsoft Active Accessibility applications like the Narrator can be used to access particulars of the components of a form/dialog box.
+Supports with exceptions Animation is created by Freedom.
+Viewpoint animations can be named appropriately and displayed as individual frames.
+There is no animation in the interface controls. (i) Color coding shall not be used as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
+Supports with exceptions Color-coding is not generally used as the only means of conveying information.
+The selection list however is color-coded, and some editors use color information to display status information. (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.
+Supports Freedom provides a wide variety of color selections.
+The user has the ability to customize the application scene window. (k) Software shall not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.
+Supports Freedom does not use flashing or blinking text (I) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
+Supports with exceptions Microsoft Active Accessibility applications like the Narrator can be used to access particulars of the components of a form/dialog box.